veronicadeleonh/veronicadeleonh.github.io/content/about/index.md

 #### Tools I use

-A snapshot of the design, code, and data tools in my toolkit
+A snapshot of the design, code, and data tools in my toolkit.

 <div class="flex-grid">
     <div class="card-background-stack card-small-margin col-3 gap-16">